bookloversolmaz/C-sharp-fundamental/practicals/typing/README.md

   * Recognise which types are needed in a C# program.
   * Implement typing information on variables and methods in a C# program.

+## Introduction

-In the following examples, *types* are missing in some places — you will need to add them so that the code can be compiled and run using `dotnet run`.
+In the following examples, *types* are missing in some places.

+To complete the exercise, fix each example in turn so that the program will compile and execute.

+## Getting Started

+1. Create a new command line project `dotnet new console --name TypingPractical`
+2. Delete all the code you find in `Program.cs`
+3. Replace it with the code in Example 1
+4. **Focusing only on typing**, fix the code
+5. Do the same for example 2 and 3

-### Example 1
+## Example 1

 ```csharp
 using System;